Aboriginal Teacher Education Program

 Admissions Requirements & Application

-Selection of Consecutive Education teacher candidates is based on the application requirements in the 2015-16 Teacher Education Application Service (TEAS) Instruction Booklet as well as the supplemental documents submitted to Student Services.
-For information about applying to the program, see How to Apply.
+Selection of Consecutive Education teacher candidates is based on the application requirements in TEAS Requirements for Queen's as well as the supplemental documents submitted to Student Services.
+See How to Apply.

 Selection of Concurrent Education teacher candidates is based on their applications made in December of year 4.